 Eating and Drinking Guidelines

-Special note: While we would never advise their use, on the day of surgery do not smoke, drink alcohol, or use recreational drugs.
+Please note: While we would never advise their use, on the day of surgery patients should not smoke, drink alcohol or use recreational drugs.
 These can cause your surgery to be unsafe and cancelled.

 To learn how to prepare your child, and his or her siblings, emotionally for surgery, visit Talking to Your Child.